houstondatavis/data-jam-october-2016/README.md

 # Houston Meetup Data

-For this month's [data jam](http://www.meetup.com/Houston-Data-Visualization-Meetup/events/232548862/), we will be working with 2016 US primary election results.
-This data is sourced from Kaggle.
+For this month's [data jam](https://www.meetup.com/Houston-Data-Visualization-Meetup/events/233079777/), we will be working with Meetup data from the Houston area.
+This data is sourced from Meetup's API.

 We have the data available in **csv**, each in their respective directories.